julien-guillermet/chatbox-app/README.md

-I have build this little chatbox to pratice.
+I have build this little chatbox to practice.
 You can find it and test it here :

 https://jovial-joliot-bb0d14.netlify.com/